tweag/sparkle/posts/hello-sparkle.md

 rarely cross over for a quick, painless but very robust solution to support common analytics workflows in Haskell.
 To do so we had to teach JVM to Haskell, and Haskell to the JVM.
-It turns out that doing so was no where near painless (more on that in the next post!), but quicker than scattering both communities' resources on reimplementing their own platforms for medium to large scale analytics.
+It turns out that doing so was nowhere near painless (more on that in the next post!), but quicker than scattering both communities' resources on reimplementing their own platforms for medium to large scale analytics.
 Do note that sparkle is still just a tech preview, but we can already realize these